 Dalí House Museum, Port Lligat Cadaqués

 When you visit, you should easily be able to imagine how the coastline and surroundings inspired the artist.
 He bought the fisherman's house, as it originally was, in 1930.
 His father disapproved of his relationship with Gala and had warned local hoteliers not to put them up, so this was the reason that Dalí purchased the house.
 Over time the couple extended the house, adding a second storey and buying adjacent cottages, creating annexes which make up the rambling property that you can see today.
-The house is both quirky and charming, look forward to being greeted by the big, brown bear at the front door.
+The house is both quirky and charming, look forward to being greeted by the big stuffed bear at the front door.